netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

 Introduction to Netris Custom Resources
 ---------------------------------------

 In addition to provisioning on-demand network load balancers, Netris Operator can also provide automatic creation of network services based on Kubernetes CRD objects.
-Let’s take a look at a few common examples:
+Let's take a look at a few common examples:

 L4LB Custom Resource
 --------------------

 In the previous section, when we changed the service type from "ClusterIP" to "LoadBalancer", Netris Operator detected a new request for a network load balancer, then it created L4LB custom resources.
-Let’s see them:
+Let's see them:

 .. code-block:: shell-session

   kubectl get l4lb

-As you can see, there are two L4LB resources, one for each podinfo’s service port:
+As you can see, there are two L4LB resources, one for each podinfo's service port:

 .. code-block:: shell-session